napari/napari/docs/MISSION_AND_VALUES.md

 - We value **education and documentation**.
 All functions should have docstrings, preferably with examples, and major functionality should be explained in our [tutorials](https://github.com/napari/napari-tutorials).
 Core developers can take an active role in finishing documentation examples.

-- We **don’t do magic**.
+- We **minimize magic** and always provide a way for users to opt out of magical behaviour and guessing by providing explicit ways to control functionality.
 We support NumPy array like objects and we prefer to educate users rather than make decisions on their behalf.
 This does not preclude the use of sensible defaults.

 ## Our vision for plugins

 As noted above, napari aims to support a plugin ecosystem for scientific image analysis.
-Right now there has been little development of the plugin infrastructure (though see [#263](https://github.com/napari/napari/pull/263)), and this section will likely be significantly updated over the coming months as more work is done there, but we can layout here some of our motivation and vision for the plugin ecosystem.
+Right now there has been little development of the plugin infrastructure (though see [#263](https://github.com/napari/napari/pull/263)), and this section will likely be significantly updated over the coming months as more work is done there, but we lay out here some of our motivation and vision for the plugin ecosystem.

-Image analysis is heterogenous and often highly specialized within different domains of science. napari alone will not try to meet all the image analysis needs of the scientific community, but instead try and be a foundational visualization tool that provides access to domain specific analysis through community developed plugins.
+Image analysis is heterogenous and often highly specialized within different domains of science. napari alone will not try to meet all the image analysis needs of the scientific community, but instead try to be a foundational visualization tool that provides access to domain specific analysis through community developed plugins.

 We want to make it as easy as possible for developers to build plugins for napari, with as little to no specific napari code in your plugin as possible.
 Philosophically a napari plugin without napari should just be Python, and they should always be importable and runnable as such.
-We are looking into using minimal typing and function annotations that don't change the runtime of your functions, but lets napari know how to interpret the inputs and outputs of your functions and integrate then with our GUI code.
+We are looking into using minimal typing and function annotations that don't change the runtime of your functions, but lets napari know how to interpret the inputs and outputs of your functions and integrate them with our GUI code.
 We are also planning to leverage git for versioning and installation of plugins.

 As noted above, we'll be beginning to actively work on the plugin infrastructure over coming months and would love to get the input of the community.
 You can follow and contribute to our discussions and progress using the [`plugin` label on our repository](https://github.com/napari/napari/labels/plugins).